wangyanckxx/FERV39k/README.md

   ```
   Letter to researchers:
-  	Since the arxiv version of our CVPR paper available, we are glad to recive several application emails of FERV39K.
-However, our work especially the dataset is still under check of the conference and the formal conference paper is not published.
-As a result, the dataset will not be available until the main conference of CVPR2022.
-During this time, we will gradually public the project web pages, baseline projects and the shortcut of FERV39K.
+  	Since the arxiv version of our CVPR paper available, we are glad to recive several application
+   emails of FERV39K.
+However, our work especially the dataset is still under check of the
+   conference and the formal version of paper is not published.
+As a result, the dataset will not
+   be available until the main conference of CVPR2022.
+During this time, we will gradually public
+   the project web pages, baseline projects and the shortcut of FERV39K.

                                                                                     Group FERV39K
   ```